dlisuk/iDcDashboard/README.md

 **November 5 2014**

 Implimented a dimension object to ease configureation of dimensions.
 Fixed several plots to work well.
 Reimplimented the JS->Python filter passage to work under the seperate dimension domain.

-Added minor documentation.
+Added Python docstrings for all public methods.
+Implimented plot/layer DSL so no more json config.
+Got filtering to work.
+Initial weather analysis demo.

 **October 29 2014**